Hot Weather Health Information

 Take or offer a cool shower, bath or sponge bath

-Find more information and resources to help you prepare for extreme heat on Oregon Health Authority’s website.
+Visit Oregon Health Authority’s website to find more resources to help you prepare for extreme heat in Oregon.